 OC SPOTLIGHT is a regular column on medical professionals in the ostomy community.

-It was a warm June day in the summer of 1966.
-In the Washington D.C. area during the summer of 1966.
-Ten-year-old Richard Rood was doing his best to play Little League Baseball.
-He knew he wasn’t the best of players, but what he didn’t understand was why he felt so sick.
-Complaining of abdominal cramps and diarrhea, his mother took him to the pediatrician.
+It was a warm June day in the Washington D.C. area during the summer of 1966.
+Ten-year-old Richard Rood was doing his best at Little League baseball, but he knew he wasn't the best of players.
+What he didn’t understand was why he felt so sick.
+After complaining of abdominal cramps and diarrhea, his mother took him to the pediatrician.
 At Fairfax County Hospital, numerous contagious disease studies were performed but doctors were unable to make a definitive conclusion, so young Richard was transferred to Georgetown University Medical Center.
 It was there that pediatric specialist, Dr. Philip Calcagno, made a diagnosis of ulcerative colitis, an inflammatory bowel disease (IBD) causing inflammation in the lining of the colon.

 He remembers his youth saying, “I was lousy at Little League.
 In fact, my parents kiddingly blame ulcerative colitis for that.
 Even got hit in the nose, causing it to bleed when we were practicing.
 I’ve had a bit of a phobia ever since — I don’t like going to baseball games and sitting by the baseline for fear of being hit by a ball.”